 Amazon Technical Program Manager (TPM) interviews are really challenging.
 The questions are difficult, specific to Amazon, and cover a wide range of topics.

-The good news is that the right preparation can make a big difference and can help you land a job as a TPM at Amazon.
+The good news is that the right preparation can make a big difference and can help you land a job as a TPM at Amazon (or AWS).
 To help you get there, we have put together the ultimate guide below.

 1.1 What interviews to expect

 What's the Amazon Technical Program Manager (TPM) interview process and timeline?
-It takes takes four to eight weeks and follows these steps:
+It takes takes four to eight weeks and follows the steps below.
+Note that the process at AWS follows similar steps.

 - Recruiter phone screen: one interview